ThatCatDev/Kaimu/docs/src/content/docs/api/graphql.md

 ---
 title: GraphQL API
-description: Pulse GraphQL API reference
+description: Kaimu GraphQL API reference
 ---

-Pulse exposes a GraphQL API for all operations.
+Kaimu exposes a GraphQL API for all operations.
 The API is available at `/graphql`.

 ## Endpoint